dicerobotics/dev-refs/cuda_install.md

-# How to install CUDA & cuDNN on Ubuntu 22.04
+# How to install CUDA, cuDNN, Miniconda, Pytorch on Ubuntu 22.04

 ## Install NVIDIA drivers